Xwb7533/CPStools-scripts/README.md

 The parameter of -f/--info_file is the results, get from IR.py and adjusted to one line for each sequences, and separate with tab.

+The parameter of -m/--mode is the adjusted mode, and should be selected form the SSC, LSC or RP.
+For SSC, it will adjust the direction of SSC forward, LSC to adjust the sequence start to first bp in LSC region, and RP to reverse complement the sequence and adjust to the first bp in LSC region.

 ### Usage